-It is the typical behavior of a happy chinchilla and what you can expect from your chinchilla once they have warmed up to you.
+It is the typical behavior of a happy chinchilla, and what you can expect from your pet once it has warmed up to you.

-This body language is likely what you are going to experience during the first few weeks of owning your chinchilla while they get used to you and your home.
+This body language is likely what you are going to experience during the first few weeks of owning your chinchilla, while it gets used to you and your home.

-When your chinchilla is sitting back in one corner of the cage and acting scared, it likely means nothing more than they are not quite sure about you or the situation yet.
+When your chinchilla is sitting back in one corner of the cage and acting scared, it likely means nothing more than that it is not quite sure about you or the situation yet.